OCR-D/ocrd-website/site/en/workflows.md

 **Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates, then you should post-process via `ocrd-segment-repair` with `plausibilize=True` to obtain better results without large overlaps.

-**Note:** The sbb-textline-detector does not only segment the page but also the lines within the detected regions in one step.
-Therefore with this (and only with this!) processor you don't have to segment the lines in an extra step.
+**Note:** The `ocrd-sbb-textline-detector` processor does not only segment the page, but also the text lines within the detected text regions in one step.
+Therefore with this (and only with this!) processor you don't need to segment into lines in an extra step.

 <table class="before-after">